AlexHff/cv/README.md

 # cv
-Simple LaTeX template for a resume
+CV is LaTeX template for a CV (Curriculum Vitae) or Résumé.